vidalmaxime/make-grug-brained/README.md

 ## Installation

-1. Get a Gemini API key from Google AI Studio at https://aistudio.google.com/app/apikey
+1. Clone this repository or download the files
-2. Clone this repository or download the files
+2. Open Chrome and navigate to chrome://extensions/
-3. Open Chrome and navigate to chrome://extensions/
+3. Enable Developer mode in the top right corner
-4. Enable Developer mode in the top right corner
+4. Click Load unpacked and select the project folder
-5. Click Load unpacked and select the project folder
+5. The extension icon will appear in your browser toolbar
-6. The extension icon will appear in your browser toolbar
+6. Click on it, get a Gemini API key from Google AI Studio through the link and you're all set

 ## Setup